-Anytime someone undergoes a medical procedure where anesthesia is used there is a certain element of risk.
-People are usually warned of this before going into the surgery.
-This is especially true if the patient is a child.
-Everyone has seen that viral internet video “David After Dentist” where a boy says all kinds of crazy things after a dental procedure.
+Anytime a child undergoes a medical procedure where anesthesia is used, there is a certain element of risk.
+Parents are usually warned of this before going into the surgery.You may have seen theviral internet video “David After Dentist” where a boy says all kinds of crazy things after a dental procedure.
 He’s clearly experiencing a bit of confusion as a result of the anesthesia.
 Although this video is a funny example of what can happen, truly waking up with confusion after a surgical procedure might be a serious situation.
-It can be the result of damage known as Anoxia or Hypoxia caused by a doctor's error.
-In some extreme cases, the child can actually pass away due to the complications.
+It can be the result of damage known as anoxia or hypoxia caused by a doctor's error.
+In some extreme cases, the child can actually die due to the complications.

 Anoxia is where damage occurs due to lack of oxygen to the brain during a procedure.
 Hypoxia is low oxygen going to the brain.
-Obviously, the difference is that Anoxia can be more serious, though both can cause traumatic brain injury in a very young patient.
+Obviously, the difference is that anoxia can be more serious, though both can cause traumatic brain injury in a very young patient.
 The brain itself will begin to die after as little as four minutes of low or zero oxygen levels.
 Some of these cases lead the patient into a coma or even death.

 Because anesthesia puts the body into a very deep state of sedation, most patients need oxygenation to ensure that they continue to receive the amount of oxygen they need.
 Typically, anesthesiologists are responsible for monitoring patients’ breathing and oxygen levels.
 If they fail to do so, it can lead to hypoxia or anoxia and be considered medical malpractice.